 You might be asking well what if I’ve done all this and still get low balled on an offer?
 Well simple, just stand your ground and present them with the research that you had already done.
 This approach shows them that you came prepared, you did your research and that you were upfront, all qualities that organizations cherish.
 This increases the chance that they look to match your offer and feel great about doing it.

 It may happen that your package doesn’t fall into what they can do.
 At which point you can decide if you can afford to make the move or not.
 Walking away is fine as long as you communicate the reasons to them as you never know what the future holds.

-If you’re interested in exploring what your value might be on the market, take a few minutes to fill out our Career Matrix and someone from our team will reach out and help you build out your compensation package!
+If you’re interested in exploring what your value might be on the market, take a few minutes to fill out our Candidate Profile and someone from our team will reach out and help you build out your compensation package!

 Co-Founder @ Avansai